olafwrieden/azure-data-explorer-condition-based-alerting/README.md

 # Azure Data Explorer: Condition-based Alerting Framework

 > This repository contains a demo of how condition-based alerting could work with Azure Data Explorer.
-It is intended as a proof of concept and provided as it.
+It is intended as a proof of concept and provided as is.
+If this resource is helpful, give it a ⭐ and let me know on [LinkedIn](https://www.linkedin.com/in/olafwrieden).

 ## Introduction

 At the time of creating this repository, Azure Data Explorer does not have a built-in alerting engine.
 This means that the service cannot write data out to an Event Hub, Event Grid, or Service Bus.

 In many instances, an organization may wish to alert someone if new data meets a pre-defined criteria / list of conditions.
-Given various limitations, we are aiming to solve this challenge using a combination of Azure Function Apps and Azure Data Explorer's Update Policies.
+Given various limitations, we are aiming to solve this challenge using a combination of Azure Function Apps, Azure Data Explorer's Update Policies, and user-defined functions.

 ## Architecture